 The requirements for wholesale distributors go into effect on November 27 of this year.

 While many software and systems providers have defined and recommend a specific solution.
 TurningPoint is committed to developing a flexible system that meets all regulatory and industry requirements, automates data capture and reporting, yet is maximumly adaptable to our customers’ workflow needs.
 Compliance without the constraints.

 Pharmaceutical distribution is an everchanging business and at no time has the change been faster than the past 5-years.
 Some of the change has been imposed by the demands of your customers and some by the passage of new regulations on the industry.
 The effect on the distributor is eroding profits.
 In many cases, the profitability and viability of the distributor lies in the automation of business systems through technology.

 About TurningPoint Systems

 TurningPoint Systems, a pharmaceutical distribution sector specialist, has been adapting the latest technologies to our fully integrated systems to respond to these challenges.
-Vendor relations automation of contract management, chargebacks and order processing has been realized through expanded use of HDMI format EDI.
+Vendor relations automation of contract management, chargebacks and order processing has been realized through expanded use of HDMA format EDI.
 Substantial efficiencies were achieved with warehouse management technologies like scanning and automated materials handling, perpetual inventory management and purchasing algorithms.
 And, that means more profit to you – profitability through technology.